sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/12_blazor/blazor.md

     {
         AuthenticationProvider = new GatewaySecretAuthenticationProvider(username, username)
     },
-    // Make sure that the application name is different for each scoped `GlueProvider`.
+    // Make sure that the app name is different for each scoped `GlueProvider`.
     ApplicationName = appName
 };
 ```